AdaCore/spark2014/docs/ug/gnatprove.rst

 Setting Up the Runtime Library
 ------------------------------

-Just as other GNAT tools, |GNATprove| provides a ``--RTS=<runtime>`` switch which allows to select the runtime library to be used along with the project code.  |GNATprove| will search the runtime library in the following locations:
+Just as other GNAT tools, |GNATprove| provides a way to select the runtime library to be used along with the project code.
+To do this, you can either use the ``--RTS=<runtime>`` switch, or the ``for Runtime ("Ada") use "..."`` attribute of the project file.
+Both are identical, and in the following explanation we assume the command line switch was used.

+|GNATprove| will search the runtime library in the following locations:

  * if the argument of the ``--RTS`` switch is a valid absolute or relative directory name, then this directory is interpreted as the runtime